pyhys/minimalmodbus/trunk/doc/develop.rst

     python setup.py sdist

-Also make sure that the documentation generation and the test coverage report generation is functional (see below).
+Also make sure that these are functional (see sections below):
+  * Documentation generation
+  * Test coverage report generation

 Prepare subversion
 ```````````````````